Improved performance on European rail freight corridors through optimized coordination processes

 Initial situation

-• A leading European rail freight company needed to improve the performance of its cross-border corridors
+• A leading European rail freight operator needed to improve the performance of its cross-border corridors

-• European rail freight transport was characterized by intense competition and complex legal requirements that varied from country to country
+• European rail freight transport was characterized by intense competition and complex legal requirements that varied between countries

-• There were some major differences between the national companies in terms of process and organizational structures and the IT systems used
+• Significant differences existed between the national companies in terms of processes, organizational structures, and the IT systems used

-• The punctuality and capacity utilization of trains within the corridors should be improved
+• Punctuality and capacity utilization of trains within the corridors needed to be improved

 Achievements